Even-cycle decompositions of graphs with no odd-$K_4$-minor: Almost balanced signed graphs

 \begin{LEM} If $G$ is a connected graph and $X$ is a set of $2k$ vertices of $G$, then there is a collection of $k$ pairwise edge-disjoint paths in $G$ whose set of ends is precisely $X$. \end{LEM}

 \begin{proof} Let $(G,X)$ be a counterexample with $\abs{E(G)}$ minimum.
 Note that $G$ must be a tree, since every spanning tree of $G$ is also a counterexample.
 Next, observe that each leaf of $G$ is in $X$, otherwise deleting such a leaf contradicts minimality.
-Let $l$ be a leaf and let $w$ be the unique neighbour of $l$.
-If $w \in X$, then $(T-l, X \setminus \{l,w\})$ is a smaller counterexample since we can link $l$ and $w$ via the edge $lw$.
-On the other hand, if $w \notin X$, then contracting the edge $lw$ (and replacing $l$ in $X$ by the contracted vertex) yields a smaller counterexample. \end{proof} For a signed graph $(H, \Sigma)$ define $\graph(H,\Sigma)$ to be the graph obtained from $H$ by subdividing every even edge once.
-Note that $(H, \Sigma)$ is even cycle decomposable if and only if $\graph(H, \Sigma)$ is even cycle decomposable. \begin{PROP} Every $2$-connected Eulerian loopless almost bipartite signed graph with an even number of odd edges is even cycle decomposable. \end{PROP}
+Let $\ell$ be a leaf and let $w$ be the unique neighbour of $\ell$.
+If $w \in X$, then $(G-\ell, X \setminus \{\ell,w\})$ is a smaller counterexample since we can link $\ell$ and $w$ via the edge $\ell w$.
+On the other hand, if $w \notin X$, then deleting $\ell$ and adding $w$ to $X$ yields a smaller counterexample. \end{proof} \begin{PROP} Every $2$-connected Eulerian loopless almost balanced signed graph with an even number of negative edges is balanced-cycle decomposable. \end{PROP}

-\begin{proof} Let $(H, \Sigma)$ be a $2$-connected Eulerian loopless almost bipartite signed graph with an even number of odd edges.
-By replacing $(H, \Sigma)$ with $\graph(H, \Sigma)$, it suffices to show that every $2$-connected Eulerian loopless almost bipartite \emph{graph} with an even number of edges is even cycle decomposable.
+\begin{proof} Let $(H, \Sigma)$ be a $2$-connected Eulerian loopless almost balanced signed graph with an even number of negative edges.
+Call a graph $G$ \emph{almost bipartite} if $G-v$ is bipartite for some $v \in V(G)$.
+By replacing $(H, \Sigma)$ with $\graph(H, \Sigma)$, it suffices to show that every $2$-connected Eulerian loopless almost bipartite \emph{graph} with an even number of edges is even-cycle decomposable.
 Let $G$ be such a graph and let $v$ be a vertex of $G$ such that $G - v$ is bipartite.
 We may assume that there are at most two parallel edges between every pair of vertices, else we can remove a $2$-cycle and apply induction.